 The Seahorse Lake Property was acquired by staking in April 2020 and comprises 3 mineral claims with an area of 7,519 ha.
 This property is located over shallow sandstone cover along the highly prospective Wollaston-Mudjatik lithologic trend of the eastern Athabasca Basin.
 Historic drill-hole 4679-1-81 targeted a resistivity low anomaly and encountered fractured broken core from 53 metres depth past the Athabasca unconformity to 139 metres depth.
-Ground Moving Loop Time Domain EM consisting of 17 km of coverage was carried out in the summer of 2022 with the aim to define conductive geologic structures on the property.
+Ground Moving Loop Time Domain EM consisting of 14.55 km of coverage was carried out in the summer of 2022 with the aim to define conductive geologic structures on the property.
+The survey responses indicated most likely a wide conductive block as the source of historic airborne electromagnetic anomalies.